Coarsened Bayesian VARs -- Correcting BVARs for Incorrect Specification

-\linespread{1.5} Model mis-specification in multivariate econometric models can strongly influence estimates of quantities of interest such as structural parameters, forecast distributions or responses to structural shocks, even more so if higher-order forecasts or responses are considered, due to parameter convolution.
+\linespread{1.5} Model misspecification in multivariate econometric models can strongly influence estimates of quantities of interest such as structural parameters, forecast distributions or responses to structural shocks, even more so if higher-order forecasts or responses are considered, due to parameter convolution.
 We propose a simple method for addressing these specification issues in the context of Bayesian VARs.
-Our method, called coarsened Bayesian VARs (cBVARs), replaces the exact likelihood with a coarsened likelihood that takes into account that the model might be mis-specified along important but unknown dimensions.
-Coupled with a conjugate prior, this results in a computationally simple model.
-As opposed to more flexible specifications, our approach avoids overfitting, is simple to implement and estimation is fast.
-The resulting cBVARs perform well in simulations for several types of mis-specification.
-Applied to US data, cBVARs improve point and density forecasts compared to standard BVARs, and lead to milder but more persistent negative effects of uncertainty shocks on output. \\\\ \textbf{JEL Codes}: C11, C32, C53
+Our method, called coarsened Bayesian VARs (cBVARs), replaces the exact likelihood with a coarsened likelihood that takes into account that the model might be misspecified along important but unknown dimensions.
+Since endogenous variables in a VAR can feature different degrees of misspecification, our model allows for this and automatically detects the degree of misspecification.
+The resulting cBVARs perform well in simulations for several types of misspecification.
+Applied to US data, cBVARs improve point and density forecasts compared to standard BVARs. \\\\ \textbf{JEL Codes}: C11, C32, C53